The secret handbook of fast fashion: why many brands sound the same | Placevo

 And that's where you see who truly wants to create with intention…

-…and who’s just filling space in a catalogue.
+…and who's just filling space in a catalog.